Courier Times

 In 2017, The Courier-Times was acquired by the owners of The Daily Record in Dunn, North Carolina.

 In 2020, then publisher-editor Johnny Whitfield resigned after racist editorial cartoon printed.

 Kelly Snow was hired as the publisher and editor in June 2020.
-Snow served as the C-T's sports editor from 2003 to 2006 and again from January 2012-September 2020.
+Snow served as the C-T's sports editor from 2003 to 2006 and again from January 2012 to September 2020.